 The insureds claimed a breach of the duty of good faith and fair dealing and asked for pre-payment on the Replacement Cost Value (RCV) of the dwelling, on which construction had not even begun, continuation of ALE payments in perpetuity, construction of a brand new driveway, and attorney fees.

-Due to the fact that the company had already paid all that was owed under the policy, despite the delays and noncooperation of the insureds, CJ decided to take an aggressive stance.
-CJ deposed the contractor, who admitted the house could have been replaced in 10 months, and certainly not more than 14 months.
-She also deposed their Realtor, who agreed that there were alternative homes to purchase.
-Next, CJ deposed the zoning director who agreed that a new road was not required by any law.
+Due to the fact that the company had already paid all that was owed under the policy, despite the delays and noncooperation of the insureds, an aggressive stance was most appropriate.
+We deposed the contractor, who admitted the house could have been replaced in 10 months, and certainly not more than 14 months.
+Their realtor, who was also deposed, agreed that there were alternative homes to purchase.
+Next, the zoning director was up.
+The zoning director agreed that a new road was not required by any law.
 The insureds admitted they didn’t complete the personal property inventory simply because they didn’t want to do it any faster.
-Once all the evidence had been collected, CJ filed for summary judgment.
+Once all the evidence had been collected, we filed for summary judgment.
 The plaintiffs filed cross motions, apparently in an attempt to confuse the judge into believing that payments were evidence of breach.

 At the hearing, the judge had clearly spent time reading the complex and thorough briefing.
 He was on the defense’s side for nearly all of the issues.
 He agreed that RCV on the dwelling was not owed, but wanted assurance that if he dismissed the plaintiff’s claims, that they could still recover RCV on the dwelling if it was ever completed (nearly two years after the loss, the dwelling was still not complete!)
 The insurance company offered to enter a tolling agreement on that issue only, and the judge granted summary judgment.